georgemandis/remote-working-list/README.md

-# Remote Work List
+# Remote Work List for Developers

-A starter list of job boards and websites for digital nomads to look for freelance work.
+A starter list of job boards and websites for nomadic developers to look for freelance work.
 You can find the list in the CSV file:

 [remote-working-resources.csv](https://github.com/georgemandis/remote-working-list/blob/master/remote-working-resources.csv)